P-the-B/SIT305_2.1P/README.md

 - Improved UI spacing and touch targets for mobile usability

-These additions were implemented to improve UI/UX and practice more robust application behaviour beyond minimum assignment requirements.
+These additions were implemented to improve UI/UX and practice more robust app behaviour beyond minimum assignment requirements.